FHe/P3R/README.md

 Author is Frank Heberling.
 Any contributions / ideas / suggestions are welcome.
 So if you want to join in developing, just leave me a note.

-The GUI and the optimization routine are largely adapted from the **sxrd modul** in the **TDL** project on https://github.com/xraypy/tdl, although P3R contains some stunning new features.
+The GUI and the optimization routine are largely adapted from the **sxrd modul** in the **TDL** project on https://github.com/xraypy/tdl, although P3R contains some stunning new features ;-)

 The chemical equilibrium (and other) calculations fully rely on **PhreeqC** (http://wwwbrr.cr.usgs.gov/projects/GWC_coupled/phreeqc/).
-Correspondingly, "chemical parameters" in the title means any type of value, which can be input into a PhreeqC calculation.
+Correspondingly, "chemical parameters" above means any type of value, which can be input into a PhreeqC calculation.
 Visualization, parameter variations, optimization and statistical analyses are performed by Phyton code.

 PhreeqC is implemented in P3R through **PhreeqPy** (http://www.phreeqpy.com/).